ezios/teams-call-records-api/README.md

 ## Roadmap

-- Include paging support for truncated responses.
+- Include paging support for truncated responses
+- Update and extend batch handling process

 See the [open issues](https://github.com/tobiheim/teams-call-records-api/issues) for a list of proposed features (and known issues).